1970 “Scrooge,” starring Albert Finney

 Reviewer James Berardinelli had this to say about Guiness’ performance: “If there’s a standout performance in Scrooge, it belongs to Alec Guinness, who turns in an unconventionally energetic and sadistically high-spirited version of Jacob Marley’s ghost.
 Never before nor since has Marley been played with such a bizarre mixture of the nasty and good-natured.”

 Worth mentioning is a scene involving Marley that has never been a part of the Scrooge story.
 Usually, Scrooge’s falling onto his grave marks the end of the vision and his repentance.
 In this one, however, he falls into the open grave, and falls a long distance down a hole until he awakens to find himself in Hell.
-(This inspired a similar scene in the later Disney animated version, with Uncle Scrooge McDuck struggling to hold on while he dangles over a hole containing an open coffin belching forth flames and smoke.)
+(This inspired a similar scene in the later Disney animated version, with Uncle Scrooge McDuck struggling to hold on while he dangles over a hole containing an open coffin belching forth flames and smoke.
+This was also reprised in the Disney CGI version with Jim Carrey.)

 The design of the Hell set is great, with tortured faces carved in the flowing rock of the stalagmites.
 A now-lively and spry Marley comes to greet him, his movements indicating that this is his world and reality, whereas his appearance in the world of the living was only as an insubstantial spirit.
 Scrooge is led by him to an icy replica of his office, where hooded demons bring a huge chain to bind him to his clerk’s desk.
 His punishment is to be treated by Satan as Scrooge treated Crachit, for eternity.
 Marley seems to take an oddly grim satisfaction in Scrooge’s ending up here after all.
 This strange attitude makes sense when it is remembered that this is not reality, but rather still a vision of the probable future, which Scrooge wakes up from with considerable relief.